While Copenhagen is absolutely a delight all year round, Copenhagen in the winter offers something truly special.

 If there is not too much ice on the ground, exploring Copenhagen by bike is one of the best ways to see the city – just be sure to dress warmly!

-Denmark is one of the world’s best places to ride a bike, and a bike tour is a great way to experience Copenhagen.
+Denmark is one of the world’s best places to ride a bike, and a bike tour is a great way to experience a day in Copenhagen.

 You can rent bikes from the city’s bike share program (details here) or you can join an official tour.